 4. Upgrade your tech

 Much like human error can lead to shrink, technical problems can too — especially if your software isn’t compliant or is outdated.
-Considering 21% of shrink is caused by administrative and paperwork errors, you want to take a look at your tech stack to ensure it’s mitigating such errors instead of creating them.
+Administrative and paperwork error causes more than 21% of shrink.
+Therefore, you should take a look at your tech stack to ensure it’s mitigating such errors instead of creating them.

 Pay extra attention to in-store tech, like security cameras, POS, and inventory management software.
 Build a tech stack that works together.
 Many tools can integrate with one another, or offer an open API so your development team can build custom integrations specific to your needs.

 “The most common mistake I see retailers make when it comes to shrink is to approach loss prevention from a single point of view rather than implement a comprehensive set of practices that prevent the multiple opportunities for loss,” says Guillot.
 One way to be proactive is to audit regularly.
 The more effective your audit processes, the more effective you’ll be at early detection for loss prevention — before it bleeds your business dry.

 Next, evaluate your stores against that checklist.
 Consider things like:

 - Physical security: Are keys, cash, inventory, important documents, and other valuables properly stored and secured?
 Who can see POS and other screen displays meant only for staff eyes?

 - Hardware and software: Is everything working as intended?
 Make sure to connect, power on and update tools.

 - Staff: Are staff educated on return policies and other LP strategies?
 Are they properly transacting each sale?